ipfs/specs/src/routing/kad-dht.md

 `GetClosestPeers` is used for the purpose of Content Routing.

-### Signed Peer Records

-`FIXME`: Signed Peer Records are not yet implemented in the IPFS Kademlia DHT.

 ## Provider Record Routing

 Provider Record Routing is the process of locating peers that provide a